postgres/postgres/documentation/docs/apt.md

 4. Enable the Percona Distribution for PostgreSQL repository

     Percona provides [two repositories](repo-overview.md) for Percona Distribution for PostgreSQL.
 We recommend enabling the Major release repository to timely receive the latest updates.
+Since the `tde_heap` access method is still in the experimental stage, the `pg_tde` package is currently available from the experimental repository.

     ```{.bash data-prompt="$"}
-    $ sudo percona-release setup ppg-17
-    ```

-5. Enable the experimental Percona Distribution for PostgreSQL repository that contains the pg_tde package

-    ```bash
-    sudo percona-release enable ppg-{{pgversion17}} experimental
+    $ sudo percona-release enable ppg-{{pgversion17}} experimental
     ```

 6. Update the local cache